Late Invoice Statistics You Should Know (2026)

 Consequence #1: Financial hardships and an increased number of loans

-One of the greatest constraints to small and medium-sized businesses’ growth are insufficient financial resources, according to the World Bank.
+One of the greatest constraints on the growth of small and medium-sized businesses is insufficient financial resources, according to the World Bank 2025 report.

 Late or unpaid invoices only add fuel to the fire in such uncertain times — especially considering the high percentage of bad debt.
-For example, a Creditsafe report revealed that 32% of businesses lose between 5% and 30% of their annual revenue due to bad debt.
+For example, a Creditsafe report found that 32% of businesses lose between 5% and 30% of their annual revenue to bad debt.

 To stay afloat and ensure sufficient working capital, companies typically need to either overhaul their entire business strategy or secure business loans.